 Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Most of this week was spent working at my J.O.B. (only part time these days), although I did take a little time out to work on my Preparedness Planner a bit.
 It sure feels good to get organized!
 Speaking of getting organized, the month of January is a great month to find deals on storage tubs.
-I picked up a couple of huge, 18-gallon HOMZ storage tubs for $3.99 each at the local Ace Hardware.

-I don’t want to bore you with all of my Amazon purchases this week.
 There was a ton of stuff and if the items work out, I will share them with you later.
 One item of note is that I purchased this extra large, extra heavy emergency blanket which should come in handy while waiting at the ferry in this cold weather.

-The real news this week is that I embarrassed myself by rounding up and counting all of the flashlights I had in my desk.
+The real news this week is that I embarrassed myself by rounding up and counting all of the flashlights I had on my desk.
 This happened quite by accident as I was talking on Skype with Todd over at the Prepper Website.
 The conversation got around to flashlights so I poked around my desk and came up with all of these.

-I am going to shamelessly tell you that I have a few others on my wish list at Amazon.
 One is this upgraded version of the Mini-Cree I like so much.
 It is slightly larger and more powerful.
 You can never have too many flashlights, right?
 (Or rechargeable batteries for that matter.)

 One significant prep this week is that we have decided to set aside one day a week as bread making day.
 Last Saturday we made three loaves of English Muffin bread plus a pan of English muffins.
 I will be sharing the recipe later this month.